 Add posts, beams, roof planes and trusses to create a post and beam structure.

 Create a custom wall type, manually adjust the roof and add manually places structural members to create this solarium/sun room.

 When a Deck room is created, the floor platform is modeled using joists, beams, posts, and planking as specified in the Deck Room Defaults dialog.

 This article provides detailed and in-depth instructions on creating a pole barn in Chief Architect Premier.

-To see framing in elevation views make sure framing has been generated and that it is set to display in those camera views.
+To see framing in elevation views make sure framing has been generated and that the appropriate layers are set to display in those views.